-The Sustaining Our Democracy Act would provide significant federal resources to help states and local governments support election administration, including training poll workers and increasing access to early voting and voting by mail
+The Sustaining Our Democracy Act would provide significant federal resources to help state and local governments support election administration, including training poll workers and increasing access to early voting and voting by mail

-WASHINGTON – U.S. Senators Amy Klobuchar (D-MN), Chairwoman of the Senate Rules and Administration Committee with oversight over federal elections, and Elizabeth Warren (D-MA) led nine of their colleagues in introducing the Sustaining Our Democracy Act.
-This legislation would provide $20 billion in mandatory federal funding over the next decade to help states and local governments support election administration, including by training and recruiting nonpartisan poll workers and election officials and increasing access to voting in underserved communities.
+WASHINGTON - U.S. Senators Amy Klobuchar (D-MN), Chairwoman of the Senate Rules and Administration Committee with oversight over federal elections, Elizabeth Warren (D-MA), and 12 of their colleagues reintroduced the Sustaining Our Democracy Act.
+This legislation would provide significant mandatory federal funding over the next decade to help state and local governments support election administration, including resources for training and recruiting nonpartisan poll workers and election officials and for increasing voting access in underserved communities.

 “Free and fair elections are the cornerstone of our democracy, but in recent years we have seen a barrage of threats seeking to undermine our elections.
 It is critical that we respond to these threats head-on by ensuring that state and local governments have the resources needed to strengthen the administration of our elections, protect election officials on the frontlines, and provide all eligible voters with the opportunity to make their voices heard,” said Klobuchar.
 “From training more election workers to expanding polling places to making it easier for voters to cast ballots early and by mail, this legislation helps provide state and local governments with the funding they need to effectively administer elections and eliminate barriers to voting.
 I’ll keep fighting to make our democracy work for every American.”